Siddharth-Varada/Hackathon/README.md

 Analyzing diabetes dataset as part of a team to provide recommendations to Pharmaco to increase brand image.

-Used linear regression and decision tree classifer and found differentiation in insurance offered to different groups
+Used linear regression and decision tree classifer and found differentiation in insurance offered to different groups.